-A day ago, Brent Yarina released his Preseason Top 10 Player Rankings and Preview in preparation for Tuesday night’s Hoops Hysteria show.
-Today, it’s time for the preseason power rankings.
-Every week during the hoops season, Brent posts his latest rankings.
-As a reminder, the rankings are not meant to mimic the Big Ten standings.
+Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
+Week 13 saw Wisconsin clinch the Leaders Division and a spot in the Big Ten title game.
+As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
-They’re simply Brent’s thoughts on where each Big Ten team stands at the end of each week.
+They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.
-Watch Tom Izzo’s entertaining Midnight Madness entrance now and check out Brent’s rankings in this post.

 P4RB.
 Sounds weird, doesn’t it?
 It doesn’t mean anything to you.
 But it means everything to Michigan State.
 Its meaning: Prepare For the Rose Bowl.
 And it has become a motivating acronym for the Spartans in their improbable quest for the Big Ten championship and trip to Pasadena.

 So, the stage is set.
 It will be Michigan State, representing the Legends Division, and Wisconsin, representing the Leaders Division, in the inaugural Big Ten Football Championship Game on Saturday in Indianapolis.
 The two teams met earlier this season, with the Spartans winning a last-second thriller on Oct.
 22. To help preview the rematch, BTN.com senior writer Tom Dienhart considers most important numbers for each team in this post.